-The method by which cocaine is used—whether it’s injected, smoked, snorted, or taken orally—can impact both the duration and intensity of the high.
-For example, snorting cocaine can give a relatively slow onset of the high that may last from 15 to 30 minutes.
+The method by which cocaine is used—whether injected, smoked, snorted, or taken orally—can impact the high’s duration and intensity.
+For example, snorting cocaine can give a relatively slow onset of the high, lasting 15 to 30 minutes.
 This is because it has to get through mucus, skin, and other tissues before hitting your bloodstream.
-Smoking this drug, on the other hand, will result in more rapid effects that last five to 10 minutes.
-But this high is typically instantly followed by a crash that can cause anxiety and tension, agitation, depression, and exhaustion.
+Smoking this drug, however, will result in more rapid effects that last five to 10 minutes.
+But this high is typically instantly followed by a crash that can cause anxiety, tension, agitation, depression, and exhaustion.
 It’s this quick cycle that makes this illegal stimulant so addictive.

-Cocaine sends intense signals to the pleasure centers of the brain, which leads to increased alertness and a “high” feeling.
+Cocaine sends intense signals to the brain’s pleasure centers, increasing alertness and a “high” feeling.
 Cocaine use can alter the brain after just one use, and regular use can lead to intense cravings, withdrawal, and neurological changes.

 Cocaine Effects on Sperm

 When cocaine enters the bloodstream, it increases neurotransmitters (chemical signals) like dopamine and norepinephrine.
-These neurotransmitters are important for the development of new cells and tell the cells how to build their inner structures correctly.
+These neurotransmitters are important for developing new cells and tell the cells how to build their inner structures correctly.
 Therefore, these signals must be carefully regulated to produce new functioning sperm cells.
 Additionally, cocaine also causes blood vessels to constrict (tighten) and deliver less oxygen to some tissue.
-If tissue loses blood flow and oxygen over a long time, the cells can die.
+The cells can die if the tissue loses blood flow and oxygen over time.

 According to the National Center for Biotechnology Information (NCBI), the ability of cocaine to decrease the percentage of motile sperm at high concentrations may explain the decreased sperm motility associated with cocaine use.
 Cocaine’s ability to augment sperm penetration at low concentrations suggests an interaction of cocaine with the sperm adrenergic system.